Beverley H. Johnson, President and Chief Executive Officer, IPFCC

-Maureen Connor, RN, MPH, Healthcare Consultant, Claremont Consulting Partners
+Maureen Connor, RN, MPH, Healthcare Consultant, Claremont Healthcare Consulting

 At DFCI, Maureen played a major role in integrating patient safety into the culture of this academic medical center, collaborating with patients and family members from DFCI's patient and family advisory councils.
 She is a co-author of the consensus statement, When Things Go Wrong: Responding to Adverse Events, written to support the Harvard affiliated hospitals in communicating with patients and families about errors and adverse events.

 Maureen worked with the MA Coalition for the Prevention of Medical Errors to assist health care organizations throughout Massachusetts in implementing state-mandated patient and family advisory councils.
 In addition, she was a co-investigator of a study that measured the impact of patients' participation in Patient Safety Rounds in the ambulatory clinics at DFCI and also a study on oral chemotherapy safety in ambulatory oncology.
 She has presented nationally and has published several articles on patient- and family-centered care.

 Cherie A. Craft, MEd, CEO/Founding Executive Director, Smart from the Start